-Rewrite:

 Read this passage slowly, three times all the way through.
-In

-the space below, rewrite this verse in your own words.
-What is
+In the space below, rewrite this verse in your own words.

-the purpose of this passage?

-the purpose of this pussage:

-Questions:

-What questions do you have after reading this passage?
-Is

-there anything that is challenging to you, that you agree or

-disagree with?

-disagree with.

-What: What is happening in this text, what is the purpose of the passage?
-Why: When was this passage written?
+What is happening in this text; what is the purpose of the passage?

+Why:

+When was this passage written?
 What is Jesus talking about in this passage?
-So What?

 What is God saying to the universal church through this passage?
 In other words, what are the implications of this passage for all Christians?

-What is God saying to you in this passage?
-Prayerfully think of one takeaway you have from the reading this morning.
-Challenge Question: What is the purpose of Jesus' words in verse 29, when he states, "For whoever has will be given more, and they will have an abundance.
+What is the purpose of Jesus' words in verse 29, when he states, "For whoever has will be given more, and they will have an abundance.
 Whoever does not have, even what they have will be taken from them"?